 3.3.
 Coverage - sector

-NACE Rev. 2 sector covered by EFA: Forestry and logging (02)
+NACE Rev, 2 sector Forestry and logging (02)

 3.4.
 Statistical concepts and definitions

 Forest accounts provide a detailed view of forest-related assets (land and timber), activities (mainly forestry and logging) and flows of wood products in a structure closely related to, but going beyond, national accounts.
-Forest accounts are thus a satellite account with respect to National Accounts.
+Forest accounts are thus a satellite account with respect to National Accounts, and follow the concepts, definitions and accounting rules of the core national accounts.

 The accounting data present aggregates for the economic activities of forestry and logging in each country.
 The units of data collection should be local kind-of-activity units or enterprises, but not all countries have such information, particularly on the forestry activities of farms mainly engaged in agriculture.